Jorgemucisalumfilho/remix-projectterrareal/README.md

 The `gh-pages` branch on remix-live](https://github.com/ethereum/remix-live) always has the latest stable build of Remix.
 It contains a ZIP file with the entire build.
 Download it to use offline.

-Note: It contains the latest supported version of Solidity available at the time of the packaging.
+Note: It contains the latest supported version autocreate Solidity available at the time of the packaging.
 Other compiler versions can be used online only.

 ## Setup